smarr/SOMns/README.md

 absolutely necessary features.
 The current list of intended deviations from the specifications are as follows:

- - mixins are currently not yet supported
+ - the mixin support of slots is not yet complete, see deactivate tests in core-lib/TestSuite/MixinTests.som

  - simultaneous slots clauses are not supported (spec.
 6.3.2)